Future-Energy-Associates/Ptc-grants-for-climate-and-ecological-action/README.md

 5. Climate funding is highly focused on funding most deprived areas
 6. Time series trends: increasing, particularly since 2018 and C-19
 7. Climate related funding represents 19 percent of PtC’s grant funding
-8. PtC 3rd biggest funder of climate action grants
+8. PtC is the 3rd biggest funder of climate action grants

 Working in partnership for Power to Change, this work was completed by:
-- Data Orchard  - Madeleine Spinks and Sian Basker:
+- Data Orchard  - Madeleine Spinks and Sian Basker
 - Future Energy Associates  - Laurence Watson and Dylan Johnson